BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 ---

-# Part 5
+# Backup clone creation

-## Create a a backup Clone prior to conversion to template
+### Create a backup Clone prior to conversion to template

 Template creation is a destructive process so as a precaution, I first make a backup Clone of the VM intended for conversion to template.
 This way if for some reason the templating process fails or is interrupted, my Origin VM remains intact.

 From Proxmox server view

 select VM to be full cloned